Energy in buildings

 • Significant carbon reduction measures incorporated into the Creative Quarter – Spencer Yard proposal (albeit this is not net zero carbon due to the need to incorporate measures within listed and historic buildings)

-• We are leading the way in investing in low carbon social housing including:
+• We are leading the way in working with housebuilders to invest in low carbon social housing including:

 • Development of 54 housing units at Europa Way with carbon reduction upgrades